 Welfare Supplementary Payment

-If your Housing Benefit goes down due to Social Sector Size Criteria, you will receive a Welfare Supplementary Payment .
+If your Housing Benefit goes down due to Social Sector Size Criteria, you may be entitled to a Welfare Supplementary Payment .

-You don't need to claim the Welfare Supplementary Payment.
+If you think you may be entitled to this payment, contact the Welfare Supplementary Payment Team to check if you are eligible.
 If you qualify for the payment, your landlord will receive a payment If your Housing Benefit is paid to you, you'll receive a direct payment.

 Help and advice

 If you need more information about Housing Benefit, contact the Housing Executive.

 For help and advice on changes to the welfare system, contact the Welfare Changes Helpline.